Home > Buyers Guides

 Since these tubs are considered home modifications rather than medical devices, they fall outside the scope of Medicare’s coverage.

-Medicare Part C, known as Medicare Advantage, is a privately offered alternative to Original Medicare.
+Medicare Part C, or Medicare Advantage, is a privately offered alternative to Original Medicare.
 It may cover walk-in tubs if they are deemed medically necessary.

 To qualify, your doctor must prescribe the walk-in tub and demonstrate that it is essential for improving your health or preventing further illness.

-A plethora of different medical items belong to the group which is considered durable equipment.
+A plethora of different medical items belong to the group considered durable equipment.

 Medicare program usually reimbursement for the following items: